-Once the withdrawal is finalised, your tuition fee will be determined and confirmed by Registry Services.
+Once the withdrawal is finalised, your tuition fee will be determined and confirmed by Student Records.
 They will advise Credit Control (Finance) who will update your charge, if necessary, and if at that point you have overpaid, you can request a refund via Student Records.
 For more information on refunds visit Student Fee Payments FAQs.

 I used a fee loan from Student Finance to pay my tuition fees.
 What if they have paid King’s too much?

 If you are funded by Student Finance England (SFE) or regional equivalents, the university will update them about the change of registration and alert them to any revised charges.
 This will prompt them to adjust the fee loan paid so you will not overpay and you will receive a new financial assessment document.

 Student Finance helped with my living costs too.
 How will withdrawing impact on maintenance support?